US bonds, REITs & gold for Indian investors: worth it?

 - US REITs: only if you specifically want sector exposures that Indian REITs don't offer.

 LRS is a precious resource (USD 250k/year limit, 20% TCS friction above ₹10 lakh).
-Spend it on the asset class where it has the strongest structural benefit: equity in companies that don't exist on Indian exchanges.
+Spend it on the asset class where it has the strongest structural benefit: equity in companies that don't exist on Indian exchanges, across the 15 global markets we cover.
 Don't waste LRS on bonds, REITs, or gold where Indian alternatives are better.

 One practical post a week on US investing & RSU strategy.